 4. American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History

 American Sniper is written about Navy SEAL Chris Kyle, the most lethal sniper in U.S. military history.
 It’s a New York Times best-seller list and one of our recommended books.
-This book is easy to read, very well written, has a large font, and talks about his growing up on a farm and life as a cowboy.
-He was rolled back in buds, talks about some good insights into Navy SEAL training, talks about the sniper training, and then him going on to Iraq and Afghanistan.
+This book is easy to read, well written, has a large font, and talks about his growing up on a farm and life as a cowboy.
+He was rolled back in buds, talks about some good insights into Navy SEAL training, talks about the sniper training, and then goes on to Iraq and Afghanistan.

 Author: Chris Kyle